List of Community characters: Pierce Hawthorne

+Pierce has much less to do in Season 4, which reflected the off-camera conflicts that led to his actor quitting the series entirely before the year was completed (Chase agreed to appear in a handful of episodes after he quit, and his departure from the show wasn't obvious or written into any episodes).
+His main contributions to the year were being so disgusted with how Jeff was treating Britta in "Herstory of Dance" that he used his former Hawthorne Wipes' ties to the Lilith Fair to get Sophie B. Hawkins to appear at a dance she was running, admitting in puppet form that he'd never actually had sex with Eartha Kitt despite falsely bragging of this for years, and finishing a group assignment in "Basic Human Anatomy" when everyone else was involved in personal dramas and unavailable.
 In the season 4 finale, "Advanced Introduction to Finality", Pierce finally graduates from Greendale.
 He later appears in a cameo during the season 5 premiere, "Repilot", as a pre-recorded holographic projection in a courtyard at Greendale.
 It is revealed that the hologram was donated in compliance with a court order he was "not allowed to discuss" and that he has "no legal right" to be on the Greendale campus as a result of the lawsuit.
 The recording also reveals that the Greendale College Quad is home to the "Pierce Hawthorne Museum of Gender Sensitivity and Sexual Potency".
-In the season 5 episode "Basic Intergluteal Numismatics", Shirley reveals that Pierce has died; in the following episode, "Cooperative Polygraphy", the group is forced to take a lie detector test in compliance with Pierce's will to prove that none of them murdered him.
-He leaves the group bittersweet parting words and generous gifts.
-He leaves Troy his remaining shares in his moist towelette company, worth over $14 million.
+In the season 5 episode "Basic Intergluteal Numismatics", Shirley reveals to the group that Pierce has died; in the following episode, "Cooperative Polygraphy", they are forced to take a lie detector test in compliance with Pierce's will to prove that none of them murdered him, and in order to receive his inheritance.
+He leaves them some parting words and gifts; Jeff a bottle of scotch, Annie a tiara, Britta an iPod Nano and Shirley his timeshare in Florida.
+Finally, he leaves Troy his remaining shares in his moist towelette company, worth over $14 million.
 As a condition, he insists that Troy must sail around the world since when Pierce himself had the opportunity, he spent it cruising around Belize doing cocaine with John Denver.
-He leaves Shirley his timeshare in Florida, Britta an iPod Nano filled with his favorite music, and Jeff an expensive bottle of scotch.
-He also leaves each member of the study group a cryogenic cylinder of his frozen sperm should they like to continue his legacy, the filling of which is revealed to have caused his death.
+He also leaves each member of the study group a cryogenic cylinder of his frozen sperm should they like to artificially reproduce with his genes, the filling of which is revealed to have caused his death.